AnonymousAuthor0856/TransLibEval/workflow_example.md

 ### 2.1 Direct translation (Direct)

 In the Direct strategy, the model is conditioned on the Python method and a brief task description.
 No explicit intermediate representation is requested.
-The model directly outputs a Java implementation of an instance method `fetchAverageTemperature(String city, int days)` belonging to a `WeatherReporter` class.
+The model directly outputs a Java implementation of an instance method `fetchAverageTemperature(String city, int days)` belonging to a `FunctionRequestsFetchAverageTemperature` class.

 **Prompt template (per README – Prompts by Strategy).**